bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 [Audience]: 00:41:43

-Okay, so wait, it almost sounds like it's because the other people in the pool, through the datum protocol, I can be somewhat assured that the other miners in the pool are including my address in the Coinbase.
+Okay, so wait, it almost sounds like it's because the other people in the pool, through the DATUM protocol, I can be somewhat assured that the other miners in the pool are including my address in the Coinbase.
 So even if a miner, even if we're having some redundant work if somebody else manages to mine something with a block template, even though it's a different block template than the one I was working on, I still get paid.
 So it kind of balances out.